 Through the themes of love, loss, relationships and sex, Michael Faudet explores short story narratives in his work Dirty Pretty Things.
 He is also the boyfriend of Lang Leav, who has written great poetry books herself and is also recommended on this list.

 If you loved Milk and Honey then there’s no denying yourself a copy of Rupi Kaur’s second collection of work in The Sun and her Flowers.
-This book is another must have for any modern day aspiring poet or lover of poetry and if you ask me, it is every bit as perfect as her first.
+This book is another must-have for any modern-day aspiring poet or lover of poetry and if you ask me, it is every bit as perfect as her first.

 Pillow Thoughts is the perfect collection for those experiencing heart ache or loss, especially for the first time.
 These pieces are more direct and to the point, but we love them for exactly that reason.

-Aussie author Beau Taplin first made waves on Instagram before his published body of work finally arrived to sooth our souls in the form of Bloom.
+Aussie author Beau Taplin first made waves on Instagram before his published body of work finally arrived to soothe our souls in the form of Bloom.
 This collection of poetry and prose is one of my favourites thanks to the versatility of subjects that get you thinking and help you realise how small a place you occupy in the world.

-With multiple best sellers to her name, Lang Leav came out with Sea of Strangers and yet again provided another must have poetry book for your collection.
+With multiple bestsellers to her name, Lang Leav came out with Sea of Strangers and yet again provided another must-have poetry book for your collection.
 This book explores more of the self beyond love and loss and is a more empowering take on the popular subjects.

-Although a novel, this book by the same author (above) is an interesting new direction for the author and as such, we had to include Sad Girls in the round up.
+Although a novel, this book by the same author (above) is an interesting new direction for the author and as such, we had to include Sad Girls in the roundup.
 This coming of age story is one of our favourites in the genre, with a collision of life’s ups and downs collected in a novel you won’t be able to put down.